Tue14Jul2015Fri17Jul2015Lancaster University, UK

 - Tony McEnery — Representations of Islam in the UK press

 - Ian Gregory — Using corpus data in Geographical Information Systems

 - Veronika Koller — Metaphor in the language surrounding end-of-life care

 How to apply

-The UCREL/CASS Summer School in Statistics for Corpus Linguistics is free to attend, but registration in advance is compulsory, as places are limited.
+This Summer School event is free to attend, but registration in advance is compulsory, as places are limited.
 For more details, click here.